-At June 30, 2019, the County's liability was \$50,475,514 for its proportionate share of the net pension liability.
+At June 30, 2019, the County's liability was \$50,475,515 for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018 which was rolled forward to June 30, 2019.
 The County's proportion of the net pension liability was based on a projection of the County's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
 At June 30, 2019, the County's proportion was 0.278%, which was a decrease of 0.002% from its proportion measured as of June 30, 2018.
+The County has rolled forward the net pension liability as of June 30, 2019 with no adjustments.
+The State of New Jersey Public Employees' Retirement System (PERS)' valuation cycle is July 1 instead of December 31.
+The roll forward methodology puts them a year in arrears in terms of valuation.
+The Division of Local Government Services, Department of Community Affairs, State of New Jersey is permitting municipalities to include the June 30, 2019 pension information in the Notes to the Financial Statements as the June 30, 2020 pension information has not been released as of the date of the County's audit.

-For the year ended December 31, 2019, the County recognized actual pension expense in the amount of \$2,962,661.61.
+For the year ended December 31, 2020, the County recognized actual pension expense in the amount of \$2,897,251.72.